 The expansion of this concept as a means to control bionic limbs is a much more recent development, only achieving critical mass with funding from programs like Hand Proprioception and Touch Interfaces (HAPTIX), launched in 2015 by the U.S. Government’s Defense Advanced Research Projects Agency (DARPA).

 Within a few short years, universities working with DARPA were already creating impressive prototypes, as shown in this lighthearted video by the University of Utah:

 How Neural Interfaces are Used in Bionic Hands

-We would explain this to you in text, but there happens to be a PBS video that does a great job of this already.
+We would explain this to you in writing but there happens to be a PBS video that does a great job of this already.
 It involves an early prototype built by Case Western Reserve University — another of DARPA’s university partners:

-As the video shows, the sensors on the bionic hand transmit signals to electrodes that have been surgically embedded in the user’s arm.
+As the video shows, sensors on the bionic hand transmit signals to electrodes that have been surgically embedded in the user’s arm.
 The electrodes stimulate the nerves that they are attached to, which then transmit the requisite information to the brain.

 That’s how the sensory feedback portion of the system works.
 The methods used to exert control over the bionic hand vary.
-In some cases, a myoelectric control system is still used:

 Challenge # 1 — Eliminate Invasive Surgery